ovh/docs/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api/guide.en-gb.md

 ![Automatic installation](images/5_preparation_openstack_environment_windows.png){.thumbnail}

-You can check the installation version in the CMD (command line) window that has just opened, by entering ‘python-V’ from any system location.
+You can check the installation version in the CMD (command line) window that has just opened, by entering `python -V` from any system location.

 ![Checking](images/6_preparation_openstack_environment_windows.png){.thumbnail}